circonus/irondb-docs/prometheus-ingestion-retrieval.md

 ## Enabling Prometheus Module

 IRONdb must be [configured](configuration.html) such that the Prometheus module is enabled for reading or writing Prometheus data natively.
-In the <modules> section of the IRONdb config, Prometheus support is activated by including the following stanza:
+Prometheus support is activated by adding the following line:
 ```
 <generic image="prometheus" name="prometheus"/>
 ```
-It is suggested this be placed inside of `/opt/circonus/etc/irondb-modules-site.conf`
+to `/opt/circonus/etc/irondb-modules-site.conf`.
+This file preserves local modifications across package updates.

 ## Namespacing